Nightly Rate Too High? You’re Looking at the Wrong Problem

 Markets develop pricing ceilings whether owners accept them or not.
 Those ceilings are shaped by location, seasonality, competing inventory, guest expectations, and how easily travelers can substitute one property for another.

 That distinction matters.
 A few high-rate bookings can hide the larger problem for a while.
-But if the listing only works when conditions are unusually strong, then the rate is not truly supported.
+But if the listing only works when conditions are unusually strong, the rate is not truly supported.
 It is being carried by exceptions.

 “Strong listing performance depends on market-aligned pricing, not on whether an owner’s revenue target is higher than local demand can sustain.”